henry-spanka/iomonitor/README.md

 This program allows system administrators to identify Virtual Machines that do much IO on the underlying storage.

-## Why?

-Disks in our Proxmox Cluster were running at 100% because IOPS were maxed out and Proxmox does not allow os to see IOPS per VM.
-With this program we were able to easily identify the abusing VMs and fix the storage problem.
+Why?
+The storage in our Proxmox Cluster was slowing down / IOPS were maxed out and Proxmox does not allowed us to see IOPS per VM.
+With this program we were able to easily identify the abusing VMs and address the storage problems.

 ## Setup